Eurekaaaaa/ImageDS8/README.md

 ## Quickstart

+### WXT

 Assumes `ds8` is on `PATH` and the Python dependencies are installed (see [Prerequisites](#prerequisites) and [Install & environment](#install--environment)).
-The examples below use the standard HEADAS workflow: set the generated TOML to
+This example uses the standard HEADAS workflow: set the generated `ds8-wxt.toml` to

 ```toml
 [heasoft]